k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 ### Baseline and Override Rules

-Starting V8.2, the Discovery execution is based on the rules.
-The creation of multiple rules allows different variations of a Discovery pipeline process to be tailored per data platform and schema.
+From Fabric V8.2 onwards, the Discovery execution is based on rules that accommodate for different variations of a Discovery pipeline process.
+It is now possible to create rules per data platform to override the baseline configuration on a schema or even on a dataset level.
+The job executes a combination of the baseline and user-defined rules.

-For example, you can define that a ```Plugin X``` is executed on ```Schema 1``` while it is not executed on all other schemas of the same data platform.
-You can also define a bigger data sample on ```Schema 2``` while all the rest will use a default sample size.
+For example, you can define ```Plugin X``` to be executed on ```Schema 1``` while it is not executed on all other schemas of the same data platform.
+You can also define a larger data sample on ```Schema 2``` while the rest of the schemas will use a default sample size.

 The product initial setup includes a **Baseline** rule which represents a baseline configuration, such as a sample size, list of all product plugins and their default settings.